yegor256/blog/static/books.md

 It will cover more object-oriented patterns and anti-patterns, including MVC, ORM, annotations, printers, validators, inheritance and subtyping, dependency injection, reflection, and others.
-It is going to be published in February 2017.
+It is going to be published in March 2017.

 <div class="clear"></div>
 {% badge /images/books/code-ahead/cover.png 125 /code-ahead.html %}
 [Code Ahead](/code-ahead.html) will be the book about software engineering.
 I will propose a number of best practices for organizing software development process.
-To be published in February 2017.
+To be published in August 2017.

 <div class="clear"></div>
 To be continued...